-Well, enough has been made about whether your charger was getting electricity and if there were indicator lights illuminating on it.
-Now that you know that it is and what the lights on the battery mean, let’s take a look at what the charger’s lights mean and what they’re telling you about your battery.
+Well, enough has been made about whether your charger was getting electricity and if there were indicator lights illuminating it.
+Now that you know what the lights on the battery mean, let’s take a look at what the charger’s lights mean and what they’re telling you about your battery.

 - Continuous Red Light – Battery is charging.
 So, if you’re seeing this, you know the charger is talking to the battery and charging.
 Whether the battery will hold a charge is a different story.

-- Blinking Green Light – Battery is nearing full charge.
+- Blinking Green Light – The battery is nearing full charge.
 If you never see this and only a red light then you’ve probably got a battery that’s no longer holding a charge.

-- Solid Green Light – Battery is fully charged.
-The fuel gauge will shut off while the battery’s is on the charger and once it’s fully charged.
+- Solid Green Light – The battery is fully charged.
+The fuel gauge will shut off while the battery is on the charger and once it’s fully charged.
 To be sure, you can remove the battery and test the fuel gauge and see how many solid lights you have.

 - Fast Flashing Red – This indicator means the battery is either too hot or too cold.
 It will not start charging until the temperature is just right (yes, like Goldilocks).
 So, if you thought your battery wasn’t charging before, this may have been the problem if you never noticed the flashing red or didn’t know what it meant.

 - Flashing Red and Green – Well, if you’re seeing this, you may officially have a battery that’s damaged or defective.
 Try another battery on the charger to make sure it’s not indicating the same issue.
 If it is, you probably have a defective charger.
-If it’s only the one battery causing the flashing red and green, it’s time to dispose of the battery.
+But if it’s only the one battery causing the flashing red and green, it’s time to recycle it.